Spec Pipeline

 First run — initialization

-/spec # Finds PROJECT_OVERVIEW.md (or asks you to pick) # CTO scoper identifies all scopes → writes spec/PROGRESS.md # Immediately runs the full pipeline for scope 01
+/spec # Finds PROJECT_OVERVIEW.md (or asks you to pick) # CTO identifies all scopes → writes spec/PROGRESS.md # Immediately specs scope 01

 Continuing — next scope

-/spec # Reads spec/PROGRESS.md # Picks the next unchecked scope and runs the full pipeline
+/spec # Reads spec/PROGRESS.md → picks the next unchecked scope

 Target a specific scope